-An authorized representative of the applicant organization (whose signature appears on page one of the face page of the application form PHS 5161) must complete and sign this Certification.
-ATTACHMENT 5, of the application must include the Certificate and all supporting documentation specified within it.
-Any application, that does not include a completed, signed copy of this Certificate, or does not include necessary supportive documentation, will be deemed ineligible and will not be reviewed.
-Any application that does not meet all eligibility requirements will be deemed ineligible and will not be reviewed.
+The application must include a completed, signed copy of this Certificate in Attachment 5 of your application.
+Any application that does not include a completed, signed copy of this Certificate and include the above descriptions will be deemed ineligible and will not be reviewed.
+Any application that does not meet all the eligibility requirements will be deemed ineligible and will not be reviewed.